List of Persona 5 characters: Later members

 Yusuke, who as a Phantom Thief goes by the codename "Fox", is a student in the fine-arts department of Kosei High School.
 He is composed, elegant, and observant, and has a passion for art and aesthetics.
-He has been sheltered throughout his life, and is eccentric around others.
-Because he is poor, he often skips meals to save money for art supplies, eating ravenously when he has the opportunity.
+He has been sheltered throughout his life and is eccentric around others.
+Because he is poor, he often skips meals to save money for art supplies, eating ravenously when he can.
 Hashino describes him as "an eccentric character" with a "different charm" than you would expect from his appearance.

 Yusuke's mother died when he was three years old, leaving him an orphan.
-He was taken in by his mentor, the painter Ichiryusai Madarame, who he sees as a father figure and idolizes for creating his favorite painting, Sayuri.
+He was taken in by his mentor, the painter Ichiryusai Madarame, whom he sees as a father figure and idolizes for creating his favorite painting, Sayuri.
 However, he is eventually forced to accept that Madarame is exploitative and abusive and plagiarizes his students for profit, robbing them of their passion for art.
-This leads to him awakening his Persona and joining the Phantom Thieves.
+This leads him to awaken his Persona and join the Phantom Thieves.
 Eventually, he learns that Sayuri was a self-portrait by his mother holding him as an infant, and that Madarame allowed her to die from an easily treatable seizure to steal the credit for it.
-He also painted over Yusuke to decontextualize her expression, manufacturing mystery for the sake of artistic appeal; this revelation enrages him and leads to him fully rejecting Madarame as a mentor.
+He also painted over Yusuke to decontextualize her expression, creating mystery for the sake of artistic appeal; this revelation enrages him and leads him to fully reject Madarame as a mentor.

 Yusuke's Persona is Goemon.
 He fights using Japanese swords and assault rifles.
 As a Confidant, Yusuke represents the Emperor Arcana and assists the Phantom Thieves by copying skill cards.
 (Note: Skill cards are items in-game that allow the holder to learn new skills, magic or attacks) After Madarame's change of heart, Yusuke has difficulty regaining his ability to create art, but the protagonist helps him rediscover his love for art and the beauty of the world around him; this inspires him to paint Desire and Hope.
 After completing his Confidant, his Persona evolves into Kamu Susano-o.
 In Persona 5 Royal, his Persona can evolve into Gorokichi.

 He is portrayed by Koji Kominami in Persona 5: The Stage, Stage #2, and Stage 4: Final and Yūnosuke Matsushima in Stage #3.
 He appears in Super Smash Bros.
 Ultimate as a Spirit and a background character on the Mementos stage.